 own shape around that person’s feelings, insecurities and problems.

 Andy captures these different and relatable points of view in a way which is parallel to Sneha’s ability to do the same thing in her book.

-A new independent UK magazine reviewed my debut fiction book ‘Love, Loss, Lockdown’ and it made my weekend.
+A new independent UK magazine reviewed ‘Love, Loss, Lockdown’.
 Dale the founder has this cool concept of comparing the books he reviews with a music album and it actually turned out very well.

 For the full review you can download their magazine ‘This Is Empty”.
 It’s a quick breezy issue and the theme for the first one is ‘Lockdown’.